flutter/devtools/docs/cli.md

 from the command line.

 In the above url, the first port is for the local server serving the DevTools web UI.
-The second port is to tell DevTools itself which local app to connect to in order to debug and inspect the app.
+The second port tells DevTools itself which local app to connect to in order to debug and inspect the app.